 We would love to survey crop sensor camera users about focal length equivalent, and would bet that a significant percentage do not understand the concept.
 Years ago, the first real lens I purchased was the Nikon 18-200mm—I had read about landscape photography and thought that I was getting a true 18mm at the wide end.
 Nobody in the camera store told me about crop factor and it wasn’t until I started shooting that it all came together and I learned my lesson.

-This means that the 18-55mm kit lenses that come standard with Nikon and Canon DSLRs are 27mm and 28.8mm at the wide end and not as useful for landscapes as many people assume.
+This means that the 18-55mm kit lenses that come standard with Nikon and Canon DSLRs actually are 27mm and 28.8mm at the wide end and not as useful for landscapes as many people assume.
 In addition, these lenses often aren’t at their best optically at 27mm or 28.8mm (more on this below), so serious landscape photographers will want to add a specific wide-angle zoom or prime lens.
-Those buying point-and-shoots for landscape photography also should keep an eye on focal length equivalent to make sure their camera can go wide enough.
+Those buying a point-and-shoot camera for landscape photography also should keep an eye on focal length equivalent to make sure their camera can go wide enough.

 Ideal Focal Lengths for Landscapes